 Pupil Premium is additional funding that is allocated to ensure that all pupils, from Reception through to Year 11, are given the same opportunities to achieve academically so that no pupil is disadvantaged due to economic or social circumstances.
 The three identified groups entitled to the Pupil Premium are; 1) students who are currently, or who have been entitled to free school meals at any point over the past 6 years (ever 6), 2) children in local authority care or adopted from local authority care and 3) students who have at least one parent working for the Armed Services or have had at some point in the past 3 years.

 At Simon Balle All-through School we strive to ensure that all students, irrespective of their individual circumstances, achieve the very best outcomes.
 Below you will find a copy of our latest Pupil Premium report.
+Please note, the governor listed was the link governor during the period being reported on – up to date governor info is available on the Governing Body.

 Year 7 Literacy and Numeracy Catch-up Premium 2017-18